It’s Raining Spiders – level 3

-They had a horrifying shock when thousands of baby spiders quite literally rained down from the sky.
-The town was invaded by the creepy-crawlies as homes and gardens were reportedly covered with the spiders and mounds of their silky threads.
+Residents in New South Wales, Australia had a horrifying shock when thousands of baby spiders quite literally rained down from the sky.
+Creepy-crawlies invade the town; people found homes and gardens covered with the spiders and mounds of their silky threads.

-Difficult words: literally (actually), creepy-crawly (an insect), mound (a lot of things on top of each other), phenomenon (an event), species (a type of animal), tiny (very little), gossamer (thin, silver pieces of a web), waterlog (to be full of water), burrow (a hole an animal lives in), silk road (a long web), virtually (actually).
+Difficult words: literally (actually), creepy-crawly (an insect), mound (a lot of things on top of each other), phenomenon (an event), species (a type of animal), gossamer (thin, silver pieces of a web), waterlog (be full of water).

 LEARN 3000 WORDS with NEWS IN LEVELS